xuanvi26/blog/README.md

 # Demo Blog Website

-* Uncompleted demo of an interior design blog (about, contact and shop page to be implemented).
+* Partial demo of an interior design blog (about, contact and shop page to be implemented).
 * Built with React, react-router, redux and Material-UI.
 * Website deployed on Heroku: https://calm-wave-96337.herokuapp.com/.
 * This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).